lawrenceevalyn/research-sandbox/README.md

 It runs WAY worse when I try to only classify based on attributes that I think are meaningful.
 More data = better.

-Best accuracy is 59% with Tracy-no-strings (NOT 2) with Logistic
+Best accuracy is 59% with Tracy-no-strings (NOT 2) with Logistic Even better is 66% with Frank
+Worst is actually Frank-Tracy-combined: 60%

 "what I can tell you is machines love data, and machines love it if you give them hints. 'oh? is sentimental a code word for female?
 I LOVE code words for female!'"